MarinaGavrilaki/hello-world/README.md

 # hello-world
-An example to see how github works
+An example to see how github works.
+Hello!